Chart Color Schemes

 Coolbellup is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Coolbellup, as per the latest Census, consisted of 73.3% houses and 26.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
+Coolbellup's dwelling structures, as per the latest Census, consisted of 73.3% houses and 26.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's figures of 81.2% houses and 18.8% other dwellings.
 Home ownership in Coolbellup was at 21.2%, with mortgaged dwellings at 40.8% and rented ones at 38.0%.
-The median monthly mortgage repayment was $1,600, below the Perth metro average of $1,950.
-The median weekly rent in Coolbellup was $300, compared to Perth metro's $370.
-Nationally, Coolbellup's mortgage repayments were lower at $1,600 than the Australian average of $1,863, and rents were also lower at $300 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,600, below Perth metro's average of $1,950.
+Median weekly rent in Coolbellup was $300, compared to Perth metro's $370.
+Nationally, Coolbellup's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing